the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-blogs.md

 Get your blog noticed.

    * It's a good idea to tell your target audience about your blog and again each time you release a post.
-   * Use any mailing lists from key associations linked to your research.
+   * Use mailing lists from key associations linked to your research.
    * Use social media such as twitter or facebook.
    * Ask colleagues to retweet or send out emails to advertise your blog.